Logo

 Tony Blair was reported to have accepted a business advisory role with President Abdel Fattah el-Sisi of Egypt, a situation deemed incompatible with his role as Middle East envoy.

-In October 2012 Tony Blair's foundation hit controversy when it emerged they were taking on unpaid interns.
+Tony Blair's foundation hit controversy in October 2012, when news emerged that it was taking on unpaid interns.

 In March 2010, it was reported that Tony Blair's memoirs, titled The Journey, would be published in September 2010.